vega-ken/tasks-today-habitica/README.md

 # Tasks-today-habitica
 A node.js web app that works with the Habitica API.
-For now, it just supports tasks.
+For now, it just supports To-Dos.

 <!-- ![demonstration gif](https://i.imgur.com/vCmbmwm.gifv "demonstration gif") -->
 <a href="https://imgur.com/vCmbmwm"><img src="https://i.imgur.com/vCmbmwm.gif" title="source: imgur.com" align="center" /></a>

-I created this program as a way to practice and to use [Habitica](https://habitica.com/) as a more convenient task manager for me.
+I created this program as a way to practice and to use [Habitica](https://habitica.com/) as a more convenient To-Do manager for me.
 It uses the [Habitica API v3](https://habitica.com/apidoc/), HTML, CSS, JS and Bootstrap.

 ### Features

-* Shows all your actual tasks on Habitica.
+* Shows all your actual To-Dos in Habitica.
-* Creation of tasks and subtasks (for now, the default difficulty when creating them is hard).
+* Creation of To-Dos and their respective checklists (for now, the default difficulty when creating them is hard).
-* Checking tasks and subtasks.
+* Checking To-Dos and their respective checklists.
-* Deletion of tasks.
+* Deletion of To-Dos.
-* You can order the tasks, but this order won't sync with Habitica (working on it).
+* You can order the To-Dos, but this order won't sync with Habitica (working on it).

 ## Getting Started